Abdelkarim13/Arduino-project/Project/README.md

 3. The LCD displays the measured value or "Out of Range".
 4. The RGB LED color changes according to the distance range.
 5. If out of range, the buzzer gives an audible warning.

----

-👉 In short:
-This project is a **distance measuring system** with **LCD output, RGB visual feedback, and buzzer alerts**, perfect for learning Arduino sensors and indicators.